lesept777/xpt2046_micropython/README.md

 Returns `True` if the display was touched or `False` otherwise.

 ## set_orientation()
 Used to change the orientation of the display.
-Values are the same as russhugjes's:
+Argument values are the same as russhugjes's:

 Index | Rotation
 ----- | --------